Capital punishment in Louisiana

 Capital punishment is a legal penalty in the U.S. state of Louisiana.

-Despite remaining a legal penalty, there have been no executions in Louisiana since 2010, and no involuntary executions since 2002.
-Execution protocols are tied up in litigation due to a 2012 lawsuit challenging Louisiana's lethal injection procedures.
+The most recent execution was of Jessie Hoffman Jr., who, in 2025, was the first person executed in the state in 15 years, and the first person to be executed by nitrogen hypoxia.
+The hiatus in executions had occurred due to the fact that execution protocols became tied up in litigation due to a 2012 lawsuit challenging Louisiana's lethal injection procedures.
 In addition, certain pharmaceutical companies and manufacturers do not want their products associated with capital punishment, meaning the state has been unable to obtain lethal injection drugs.
 Despite this, a 2018 survey by the Louisiana State University found that the majority of Louisianan citizens still support capital punishment.

-The most recent execution was of Gerald Bordelon, who waived his appeals and asked to be executed in 2010.
-He is the only person to have been executed in Louisiana since 2002.
+On March 5, 2024, Governor Jeff Landry signed a law allowing executions to be carried out via nitrogen gas and electrocution.
+The law opened the door for Louisiana to resume capital punishment.
+Almost a year later, on February 10, 2025, Landry announced that the state had finalized its new execution protocol, allowing executions to be carried out in Louisiana after 15 years.

+History

+Historically, all executions in Louisiana after becoming a state were carried out locally by hanging.
+In 1910, the state government centralized hangings at the state penitentiary in Baton Rouge, but decentralized back to local prisons in 1918.
+In 1941, the official method of execution was changed to electrocution, with the electric chair being transported to parish prisons to continue local executions until 1957, when an official execution chamber was created at the current state penitentiary.
+Electrocution was later replaced by lethal injection in 1991.

 Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury.

 In case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if a single juror opposed death (there is no retrial).

 The governor may commute death sentences with advice and consent of the Louisiana Board of Pardons and Parole.
 The governor doesn't need such consent for issuing a mere stay of execution.

 The male death row is at the Louisiana State Penitentiary in West Feliciana Parish.
-The female death row is at Louisiana Correctional Institute for Women in St. Gabriel.
+The female death row is at Louisiana Correctional Institute for Women in St. Gabriel in Iberville Parish.
 Executions in Louisiana are currently performed at the Louisiana State Penitentiary.

-Louisiana's method of execution is lethal injection.
+The method of execution is selected at the discretion of the secretary of the Department of Public Safety and Corrections among lethal injection, nitrogen hypoxia and electrocution.